3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 3. Understanding the financial position of the Condo Corporation

-Financials serve as the backbone to every Condo Corporation.
+Financials serve as the backbone of every Condo Corporation.
 This means that having a good understanding of the financial position of your community is essential to helping you support your neighbours.

 - Does my Property Manager meet with the accounting team regularly to discuss our financials?